Reductions in the degree or intensity of greenhouse-gas emissions.

 - Lower their emissions to free up allowances to trade, sell, or bank.

-- Continue emitting at levels higher than their allowance holdings and viagra seizures purchase allowances to cover the excess.
+- Continue emitting at levels higher than their allowance holdings and viagra professional purchase allowances to cover the excess.

 - An emissions cap – establishing a fixed quantity of allowable emissions for each compliance period.